 A wedding date is to be set no sooner than six months from the initial contact with the priest/deacon/pastoral minister preparing the couple.
 Couples should begin their marriage preparation at their home parish by contacting the pastor.

-Currently four marriage preparation retreats are planned for 2014.
+Currently sacramental marriage preparation retreats are planned for 2014.
 They are: